Ludovic Blas: Nantes

-On September 2, 2019, he signed for five years at FC Nantes.
-On 31 October 2019 he scored his first goals under his new colors in the national Cup, against Paris FC (8-0), a historic victory of Nantes concluded by a double of Ludovic Blas, followed by his first goal in Ligue 1, ten days later against AS Saint-Etienne (2-3).
+On 2 September 2019, Blas signed for Nantes on a five-year contract.
+On 31 October 2019 he scored his first goals under his new colors in the Coupe de France, against Paris FC (8–0), a historic victory of Nantes concluded by a double of Ludovic Blas, followed by his first goal in Ligue 1, ten days later against Saint-Etienne (3–2).
 In Nantes, he took a step forward in terms of progression.
 In his first year in 2019–20, he inserted himself to the squad by scoring 5 goals and making an assist in 24 games played as a midfielder.
 He exploded in 2020–21, his second season at Nantes, where he became one of the club's key players and played all 38 games of the season, with 11 goals and 4 assists.
 Despite his improving, Nantes had a difficult season endend competing play-outs against Toulouse.
-In the 2021–22 season, after 28 games played, 9 goals scored and 3 assists, he contributes as a key piece to the success of the FC Nantes team.
-He also helped them win the Coupe de France and scored the winning goal, a penalty, in the final.
+In the 2021–22 season, after 28 games played, 9 goals scored and 3 assists, he helped Nantes win the Coupe de France, scoring the winning goal in the final.
 At the start of the following season, he played in the french supercup 4–0 loss against Paris Saint-Germain, that took place at Bloomfield Stadium in Tel Aviv, Israel on 31 July 2022.
 On 8 September 2022 Blas made his debut in UEFA competitions, in a 2–1 win over the greek side Olympiacos.
 On 27 October he scored his first goal in UEFA Europa League against Qarabağ.

-On 12 February 2023 Blas became the second FC Nantes' top scorer in Ligue 1 in the 21st century (30), after Emiliano Sala (42).
+On 12 February 2023 Blas became Nantes's second top scorer in Ligue 1 in the 21st century (30), behind Emiliano Sala (42).

+Rennes

+On 5 July 2023, Blas joined fellow Ligue 1 side Rennes for a reported fee of €15 million.

+International career

+Born in France, Blas is of Martiniquais descent.
+He is a youth international for France, having played up to the France U20s.

 Style of play

 Blas is a technically gifted winger known for his close control in confined spaces and spell-binding skill in 1v1 situations.
 Despite standing at about 5’11, is capable of competing aerially.

-During his spell at EA Guingamp under Jocelyn Gourvennec Blas was often played in midfield double pivots in order to organize the second phase of build-up and evade pressure in dangerous areas, he also played as wingback in Gourvennec’s 5-3-2.
+During his spell at EA Guingamp under Jocelyn Gourvennec Blas was often played in midfield double pivots to organize the second phase of build-up and evade pressure in dangerous areas, he also played as wingback in Gourvennec's 5–3–2.
 Under Antoine Kombouaré, Blas played on the wing, in a midfield two and a midfield three, and behind the striker.

 Due to his qualities he has been compared to Riyad Mahrez.